devMiguelRuiz/Angular-Learning/README.md

-# angularLearning
+# Angular Learning
-Small project to practice my Angular Skills
+Small project to practice and present the knowledge of the Angular Learning time.